sitihafsoh/coffee-shop-sales/README.md

   - A similar pattern in product preference is observed across all branches, with Brewed Chai Tea, Gourmet Brewed Coffee, and Barista Espresso being top performers.
   - The product that not listed in the tables (see the slide of presentation) have very low sales.

+## Recommendations
+1. Revenue & Transactions
+  - Investigate February Dip: Determine the cause of the February decline in revenue and transactions across all branches.
+Was it due to seasonality, a specific event, or other factors?
+  - Optimize Lower Manhattan: Analyze why Lower Manhattan consistently underperforms.
+Is it location, competition, or a different customer base?
+Implement targeted strategies to boost revenue and transactions at this branch.
+  - Leverage Morning Peak: Since 6-10 am is the busiest time, consider strategies to maximize revenue during this period, such as:
+    a.
+Promoting breakfast combos or special offers
+    b.
+Ensuring adequate staffing and quick service
+  - Smooth out daily transactions in Lower Manhattan Branch: Consider making promotion or discount in the quiet days for Lower Manhattan